spd010273/dbstat/README.md

 DB Statistics Collector (dbstat) is a PostgreSQL extension that collects table metrics such as exact row count, and the timing of insert/update/delete statements.

-This is a learning exercise in the use of libpq and C-based extensions for me.
+This is a learning exercise in the use of libpq and C-based extensions.

 ## Requirements: